My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-What is Old English?
+What Is Old English?

-Old English is a Germanic language spoken by the Angles, Saxons and Jutes tribes who settled in England from the mid-5th century to the mid-11th century; England being a derivative from the word Angles.
+Old English is a Germanic language spoken by the Angles, Saxons and Jutes tribes who settled in England from the mid-5th century to the mid-11th century; England being a derivative of the word Angles.

-Middle English is a blend of Old English and the Norman language (Old French) which was spoken in England from after 1066 until about 1500; after which the language evolved into early Modern English.
+Middle English is a blend of Old English and the Norman language (Old French), which was spoken in England from after 1066 until about 1500, after which the language evolved into early Modern English.

-What is Celtic?
+What Is Celtic?